 Throughout the rest of the Vicksburg Campaign, the relationship between Grant and McClernand deteriorated.
 Like other West Point officers, Grant had little respect for politicians-turned-generals such as McClernand.
 McClernand was angry with Grant for commandeering his army and obstructing his military advancement.
 As a result, McClernand resorted to a secret campaign of character assassination against Grant, spreading rumors to the press about his superior’s struggle with alcohol.

-After the Battle of Champion Hill (May 16, 1863), Grant expressed displeasure with McClernand’s performance, feeling that he had not contributed enough to the Union victory.
+After the Battle of Champion Hill (May 16, 1863), Grant criticized McClernand’s performance, feeling that he had not contributed enough to the Union victory.
 By that point, the end of their personal rivalry was just a matter of time.
-On May 30, McClernand drafted a laudatory message to his corps, personally claiming much of the credit for the expected fall of Vicksburg.
+On May 30, McClernand drafted a laudatory message to his corps, claiming much of the credit for the expected fall of Vicksburg.
 He then released the dispatch to the press, counter to orders from Grant and the War Department.

 Relieved of Command and Resignation